enrimilan/Android-Datepicker-Example/README.md

 # Android-Datepicker-Example
 An example of using the action bar to launch a datepicker.
 The action bar contains a button, styled as a spinner.
+This behaviour is often found in different apps like Google Maps, Google Calendar etc.

-Screenshots
+Screenshot
 -------------

 <img src="screenshots/datepicker.png" height="400" alt="Screenshot"/>